Focusing of Maximum Vertex Degrees in Random Faulty Scaled Sector Graphs: Introduction

-In this paper we investigate extreme degrees of the above mentioned random digraph model.
-A focusing result (Theorem 1) turns out that the maximum out-/in-degrees of random faulty scaled sector graph are almost determined under some natural assumptions of fault probabilities (see below for details).
-A similar focusing phenomenon has been discovered in classical Erd\"os-R\'enyi random graph theory, see e.g.\cite{12}(chap.3).
-Theorem 1 adds to the asymptotic bound of maximum degree of \cite{1} in the thermodynamic and sub-connective regimes and by including Poisson point process.
-It extends the maximum degree focusing result in \cite{6}(chap.6) by considering digraphs and including faulty probabilities.
-It also in passing gives an answer to the open problems suggested in \cite{2}.
+In this paper, we investigate extreme degrees of the above mentioned random digraph model.
+A concentration result (Theorem 1) shows that the maximum out-/in-degrees of random faulty scaled sector graph are almost determined under some natural assumptions of fault probabilities (see below for details).
+A similar focusing phenomenon has been discovered in classical Erd\"os-R\'enyi random graph theory, see e.g.\cite[Chap.
+3]{12}.
+Theorem 1 adds to the asymptotic bound of maximum degree of \cite{1} in the thermodynamic and sub-connective regimes by including Poisson point process case.
+It extends the maximum degree focusing result in \cite[Chap.
+6]{6} by considering digraphs and including fault probabilities.
+It also offers a partial answer to the open problems suggested in \cite{2}.

 Poisson approximation by Stein-Chen method is used here as in \cite{7}, where Penrose incorporated the geometric clique number with scan statistic via a ``clustering rule'' giving a concentration result.
 The idea behind can be traced back to \cite{9}, for instance.
 We mention that if the clustering rule $h$ is properly chosen, the geometric maximum degree is also contained in that framework.
 In fact, let $h(\mathcal{X})=0$ if $\mathcal{X}$ is not contained in some ball $B(x,r)$ and otherwise let $h(\mathcal{X})$ be equal to the maximum degree$+1$ of the geometric subgraph induced by $\mathcal{X}$.
-This $h$ can be seen suffice the requirements in \cite{7}.
+It is straightforward to verify that $h$ satisfies the requirements in \cite{7}.

-Compared with the more recent random scaled sector graphs, random geometric graph models are widely-studied (see \cite{6} and references therein), in which connections are isotropic and thus undirected. some properties such as connectivity and layout problems of geometric graphs including faulty probability have been addressed, see e.g.\cite{2,16,3,8}.
-Algorithmic aspects are also dealt with in various contexts, see e.g.\cite{4,13}.
-From a percolation analysis point of view, some concerned results coherent with ours can be found in \cite{5}.
+Compared with the more recent random scaled sector graph model, random geometric graph models are widely-studied, see e.g. \cite{38,37,36,35,34,6,33,32,40} and references therein, in which connections are isotropic and thus undirected.
+Some properties such as connectivity and layout problems of geometric graphs featuring fault probability have been addressed, see e.g. \cite{2,16,3,8}.
+Algorithmic aspects are also dealt with in various contexts, see e.g. \cite{39,4,13}.
+From a percolation analysis point of view, some relevant results coherent with ours can be found in \cite{5}.

-{ \textbf{2.
-Statement of main results}}
+\section{Statement of main results}